-Federal assistance will be provided to the state through a Unified Coordination Group assigned to the Joint Field Office.
+A Federal Coordinating Office (FCO) will be assigned to manage federal assistance for the state.
 The Secretary of Homeland Security may appoint a Federal Coordinating Officer.
 According to the National Recovery Framework, the federal government will provide assistance using Emergency Support Functions.